 The PNC Financial Services Group, Inc. ("PNC") has a significant economic interest in BlackRock, Inc., the parent of the Advisor.
-BlackRock, Inc. and PNC are considered to be affiliated persons of one another under the Investment Company Act.
-Certain activities of the Advisor, the Sub-Advisors, BlackRock, Inc. and their affiliates (collectively referred to in this section as "BlackRock") and PNC and its affiliates (collectively, "PNC" and together with BlackRock, "Affiliates"), with respect to the Company and/or other accounts managed by BlackRock or PNC, may give rise to actual or perceived conflicts of interest such as those described below.
+PNC is considered to be an affiliate of BlackRock, Inc., under the 1940 Act.
+Certain activities of the Advisor and its affiliates (collectively, for purposes of this section of the prospectus, "BlackRock") and PNC and its affiliates (collectively, for purposes of this section of the prospectus, "PNC" and together with BlackRock, for purposes of this section of the prospectus, "Affiliates"), with respect to the Company and/or other accounts managed by BlackRock or PNC, may give rise to actual or perceived conflicts of interest such as those described below.

 BlackRock is one of the world's largest asset management firms.
 PNC is a diversified financial services organization spanning the retail, business and corporate markets.
-BlackRock, PNC and their respective affiliates (including, for these purposes, their directors, partners, trustees, managing members, officers and employees), including the entities and personnel who may be involved in the investment activities and business operations of the Company, are engaged worldwide in businesses, including managing equities, fixed income securities, cash and alternative investments, and banking and other financial services, and have interests other than that of managing the Company.
+BlackRock, PNC and their respective affiliates (including, for these purposes, their directors, partners, trustees, managing members, officers and employees), including the entities and personnel who may be involved in the investment activities and business operations of the Company, are engaged worldwide in businesses, including equity, fixed-income, cash management and alternative investments, and have interests other than that of managing the Company.
 These are considerations of which investors in the Company should be aware, and which may cause conflicts of interest that could disadvantage the Company and its shareholders.
-These businesses and interests include potential multiple advisory, transactional, financial and other relationships with, or interests in companies and interests in securities or other instruments that may be purchased or sold by the Company.
+These activities and interests include potential multiple advisory, transactional, financial and other interests in securities and other instruments, and companies that may be purchased or sold by the Company.

 BlackRock and its Affiliates have proprietary interests in, and may manage or advise with respect to, accounts or funds (including separate accounts and other funds and collective investment vehicles) that have investment objectives similar to those of the Company and/or that engage in transactions in the same types of securities, currencies and instruments as the Company.
-One or more Affiliates are also major participants in the global currency, equities, swap and fixed income markets, in each case, for the accounts of clients and, in some cases, on a proprietary basis.
+One or more Affiliates are also major participants in the global currency, equities, swap and fixed-income markets, in each case both on a proprietary basis and for the accounts of customers.
 As such, one or more Affiliates are or may be actively engaged in transactions in the same securities, currencies, and instruments in which the Company invests.
 Such activities could affect the prices and availability of the securities, currencies, and instruments in which the Company invests, which could have an adverse impact on the Company's performance.
-Such transactions, particularly in respect of most proprietary accounts or client accounts, will be executed independently of the Company's transactions and thus at prices or rates that may be more or less favorable than those obtained by the Company.
+Such transactions, particularly in respect of most proprietary accounts or customer accounts, will be executed independently of the Company's transactions and thus at prices or rates that may be more or less favorable than those obtained by the Company.